 I spent a lot of my second year trying to ground myself.
 I was saving money, building strong relationships, sticking to a budget, and continuing to explore more and more of the city by eating at new restaurants, partying at clubs, and just generally having a lot of fun.

-As m two-year anniversary approached last month, I knew the city was my home.
-Because I’d love and lost, I’d built myself a new life and had learned what I needed and what I wanted from New York.
+As my two-year anniversary approached, I knew the city was my home.
+Because I’d love and lost, I’d built myself a new life and learned what I needed and what I wanted from New York.

 Making an Apartment Feel Like Home